 Most of all, Kikkoman’s success can be attributed to its commitment to quality and a deep respect for tradition.
 Also, the company continues to produce soy sauce using the same recipe that Shige Maki used over 300 years ago.
 Despite its global reach, Kikkoman remains firmly rooted in its Japanese heritag.
 Most of all where its products are a symbol of the country’s culinary culture.

 4. Koei was established in 1978 by Yoichi and Keiko Erikawa.
 The name being a spoonerism of the university Yoichi attended (Keio University).
 Originally focusing on PC games, Koei’s success led to the company branching out into console titles.
 In 2009 Koei purchased competitor Tecmo, with the two companies merging on the 1st of April 2009 into Tecmo Koei.

 A fun fact is that if you’re a fan of action-packed gameplay, you’ve probably heard of some of their popular games.
 For example, Dynasty Warriors series and Nioh.
 And if you’re into fighting games, the Dead or Alive series might be right up your alley!

 Last but not least KODAK

-5. The name of the Eastman Kodak Company, more commonly referred to as Kodak, largely came about as a result of founder George Eastman’s fondness for the letter K (apparently “it seems a strong, incisive sort of letter”).
-Said to have been devised with the help of his mother and an Anagrams set, Eastman chose it due to its uniqueness and not, as many believe, its similarity to the sound produced by a camera shutter.
+5. The name of the Eastman Kodak Company, more commonly referred to as Kodak.
+Largely came about as a result of founder George Eastman’s fondness for the letter K. (apparently “it seems a strong, incisive sort of letter”).
+Said to have been devised with the help of his mother and an Anagrams set.
+Eastman chose it due to its uniqueness and not, as many believe, its similarity to the sound produced by a camera shutter.

-L is next on the agenda.
+Logos with L is next on the agenda.
 Know any companies with interesting logos whose name starts with this letter?
 Make sure you post them to us with the #fridayfeature hash tag on Twitter or to our Facebook page!
 Want to start from the beginning ?
 Sure take a look at Letter A